confluentinc/cp-docker-images/docs/quickstart.rst

       confluentinc/cp-kafka:3.2.1 \
       kafka-console-consumer --bootstrap-server localhost:29092 --topic foo --new-consumer --from-beginning --max-messages 42

-  If everything is working as expected, each of the original messages we produced should be written back out:
+  If everything is working as expected, each of the original messages you produced should be written back out:

   ::